If you’re under the assumption that nobody reads your privacy policy, chances are you haven’t bothered to update it in a while.

 Free to use image sourced from Unsplash

-Here’s some of the main information that you should consider updating in your privacy policy:
+Here’s some of the main information you should consider updating in your privacy policy:

 - The type of personal data collected by your website.